kdroukman/ps_support/lenovo/workshop/README.md

 ### What are Alert Rules?

 Alert Rules allow you to create several versions of an alert on the **same metric signal definition**.
 Eg: Alert condition, Alert message, Alert notification.
-All allert rules will use the same reporting metric, if you try to modify metric per alert rule - you will see unexpected behaviour.
+All alert rules will use the same reporting metric, if you try to modify metric per alert rule - you will see unexpected behaviour.

 ### My alert doesn't fire as expected.

-Refer to the follow [Troubleshooting documentation](https://docs.signalfx.com/en/latest/detect-alert/when-detector-not-triggering.html) to look into possible causes of detector not firing as expected.
+Refer to the following [Troubleshooting documentation](https://docs.signalfx.com/en/latest/detect-alert/when-detector-not-triggering.html) to look into possible causes of detector not firing as expected.
 Usually it's due to sensitivity settings on the alert detector not accomodating for data behaviour (sparse data, jittery data, etc).

 ### What should I detect on for Black Friday?